-There are many hiking and biking trails in the area and a fine rec site that is located in a large stand of old growth rain forest.
-The Quatse River has a very nice trail that runs along side it where you can get to see the salmon run, please watch for bears as there can be quite a few there.
-The Quatse river estuary has some very nice trails for getting out for a walk.
+There are many hiking and biking trails in the area and a fine rec site that is located in a large stand of old-growth rain forest.
+The river has a very nice trail that runs alongside it where you can get to see the salmon run, please watch for bears as there can be quite a few there.
+The Quatse River estuary has some very nice trails for getting out for a walk.

 BC Ferries inside passage terminal is only five minutes drive away.
 The forested layout of the park provides privacy and the big trees are just awesome.